NourhanElsayed2022/Scala-Discount-Rule-engine/README.md

 - **`TRX1000.csv`** Contains sample data to be used on the Rule Engine.
 - **`DiscountOutput.csv`** Contains the output result with discount percentage and the total price after discount.
-- `rules_engine.log` contains the logs of the Rule Engine project.
+- `rules_engine.log` Contains the logs of the Rule Engine project.
+- `Discount_table Creation.sql`    Contains the table creation query.

 ## **Tools and Technologies:**

 - Scala Programming Language.
 - IntelliJ IDE.
+- Toad.

 ## **Dependencies:**